Introduction to the Concept of Data Warehouse

 3. Data Storage in Warehouse:

 • Metadata: Metadata means data about data i.e. it summarizes basic details regarding data, creating findings & operating with explicit instances of data.
-Metadata is generated by an additional correction or automatically and can contain basic information about data.
+We create metadata either manually by making additional corrections or automatically.
+This metadata contains basic information about the data.

-• Raw Data: Raw data is a set of data and information that has not yet been processed and was delivered from a particular data entity to the data supplier and hasn’t been processed nonetheless by machine or human.
-This data is gathered out from online sources to deliver deep insight into users’ online behavior.
+• Raw Data: Raw data is a set of data and information that we have not yet processed.
+We deliver it from a specific data entity to the data supplier, and neither machines nor humans have processed it yet.
+We gather this data from online sources to provide deep insights into users’ online behavior.

 • Summary Data or Data summary: Data summary is an easy term for a brief conclusion of an enormous theory or a paragraph.
 This is often one thing where analysts write the code and in the end, they declare the ultimate end in the form of summarizing data.
 Data summary is the most essential thing in data mining and processing.